Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

 \subsection{Related work}

 Research on unlearning comprises two main threads: \emph{data unlearning} (removing the influence of specific training points) and \emph{feature unlearning} (removing the influence of sensitive attributes).
-We briefly connect to privacy and fairness where relevant, but we focus on unlearning.
+We briefly connect to privacy and fairness where relevant, but the focus of this paper is unlearning.

 \paragraph{Data unlearning (machine unlearning).} The canonical \emph{exact} unlearning standard requires the released model to match the distribution of a model retrained from scratch on the retain data set (the ``anchor'' or ``retain set'').
 Systems-oriented approaches realize this exactly via sharded pipelines or statistical caching~\citep{cao2015unlearning,bourtoule2021machine,ginart2019making}, though often at significant infrastructure cost.
 To avoid full retraining, recent literature adopts \emph{approximate} guarantees, relaxing the requirement to distributional proximity (e.g., in total variation or KL-divergence) between the unlearned model and the retrained anchor.
 A diverse array of algorithmic solutions has emerged to meet this criterion, including influence-based updates~\citep{guo2019certified,sekhari2021remember}, performance-preserving objectives like PUMA~\citep{wu2022puma}, and parameter scrubbing~\citep{golatkar2020eternal}.
 While these methods offer novel optimization perspectives, framing unlearning as error minimization, targeted repair, or information erasure, they ultimately operate under the shadow of the anchor-based definition.
 Consequently, verifying their guarantees requires comparing the unlearned model against a stochastic, \emph{unknown} retrained model.
 This dependency renders these methods difficult to audit or certify~\citep{thudi2022auditable}.